-When you climb out onto the welcoming steps of Manson Bay Park you will be handed a numbered card which indicates what place overall you finished this event.
-That card will be taken from you and then your time will be recorded onto it for the timing department to then enter into the computer.
+When you climb out onto the welcoming steps of Manson Bay Park you will be handed a numbered token which indicates what place overall you finished this event.
+That token will be taken from you and then your time will be recorded onto it for the timing department to then enter into the computer.
 We will post times and award 1st, 2nd and 3rd medals at about 2:30 pm.

 Results will also be posted on our website, www.lakechelanswim.com within a week of the event.
 Please keep checking back to the website to see when they are posted there.